evandrocoan/fastfilepackage/README.md

 1. `FASTFILE_GETLINE=1 FASTFILE_DEBUG=1 pip3 install . -v`

+### File reading optimizations

+You can enable a file reading optimization with the environment variable `FASTFILE_REGEX=1`.
+Do not define this variable or define it as `FASTFILE_REGEX=0` to disable the optimization.

+Note:
+Defining the variable `FASTFILE_REGEX` only has effect when `FASTFILE_GETLINE=2` is set.
+If the variable `FASTFILE_GETLINE` is not defined, any definition of `FASTFILE_REGEX` is ignored.

 ## Debugging

 You you use the `FASTFILE_DEBUG=1` variable specified on the `Enable debug mode` section,